nipun2003/nipun2003/README.md

 <h1 align="center">Hi 👋, I'm Nipun Kumar</h1>
-<h3 align="center">I'm Nipun Kumar .
-A student of Information Technology undergraduate in the freshman year at Bit Sindri.
+<h3 align="center">A student of Information Technology undergraduate in the freshman year at Bit Sindri.
 I am an Android development and competitive coding Enthusiasts, i have done many project in Android Studio and i love to create a new and unique app which is more closer to real life problem with the knowledge i have acquired.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nipun2003&label=Profile%20views&color=0e75b6&style=flat" alt="nipun2003" /> </p>